Designing For Print Vs Digital: The Differences

 Print also has physical limitations like glue margins and gutter spacing where content can disappear.
 Digital faces fewer hard physical constraints.
 That extra real estate encourages designers to take fuller advantage of space.
 White space and breathing room must be more intentionally carved out.

-The high digital resolution allows greater flexibility with scale, though.
+However, the high digital resolution allows greater flexibility with scale.
 Content can be viewed at multiples of its designed scale while retaining clarity.
 Printed materials lose fidelity if they are visually magnified past their intended size.

 Engagement & Interactivity